jjwolver/si-507-w18-jjwolver-final-project/README.md

 ## Running the main program

-1. Initial run will automatically create 2 database tables and begin scraping the web for the top 100 actors from IMDB.
+1. Initial run will automatically create 3 database tables and begin scraping the web for the top 100 actors from IMDB.
 And then the top 100 baby names by year since 1880.
+And finally a unique list of names and their origin/meaning
    a.
-Subsequent runs will detect that the database already exists.
+Subsequent runs will detect that the tables already exist.
 And will
       prompt the user if they would like to recreate the database or use the existing data.
 2. After several minutes of scraping (if initial run or rebuild), the user